DATA-DOG/go-sqlmock/README.md

 ## Install

-    go get github.com/l3pp4rd/go-sqlmock
+    go get github.com/DATA-DOG/go-sqlmock

 ## Use it with pleasure

-An example of some database interaction which you want to test:
+An example of some database interaction which you may want to test:

 ``` go
 package main